LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

      space.
 Then, RAJA and its tests are compiled.
   #.
 Next, the RAJA tests are run.
   #.
 When test pipelines complete, results are reported in GitLab.
   #.
-Lastly, Gitlab reports to GitHub to show the status of checks there.
+Lastly, GitLab reports to GitHub to show the status of checks there.

 .. figure:: ./figures/RAJA-Gitlab-Workflow2.png